Advancing Early College

 +

-During the early college program readiness assessment section, individuals will have to assess their program individually and we will provide opportunities to collect team feedback to inform assessment answers prior to the activity on day one.
+During the early college program readiness assessment section, individuals will have to assess their program individually and we will provide opportunities to collect team feedback to inform assessment answers prior to the activity.

 Who should make up my team?